mit-racecar/install_tools/README.md

 # Flash the TX1
 .tegraflash.py --bl cboot.bin --applet nvtboot_recovery.bin --chip 0x21 --cmd "write APP car_22_backup.img"

+# Run postinstall script.
+This will prompt you for the current password (ubuntu)
+# It will also prompt you for a new password
+ssh ubuntu@YOUR_CAR_IP 'wget https://raw.githubusercontent.com/mit-racecar/install_tools/master/post_install_jetson.sh | bash'

-# You can now SSH into the car using username: ubuntu, password: ubuntu
+# You can now SSH into the car using username: ubuntu, password: the password you entered above
-# Don't forget to change the password!!
 ```